Emem-Data/MessyData2/README.md

 ![2](https://github.com/Emem-Data/MessyData2/assets/103915142/e86713dc-cacc-4a99-a8de-b44a35656d5a)

-I figured I had added an extra column with the same feature (Phone and PhoneNumber) and I have to drop one of them.
+I figured I had added an extra column with the same feature (Phone and PhoneNumber) and I had to drop one of them.
 And it had to be the Phone column.

 ![image](https://github.com/Emem-Data/MessyData2/assets/103915142/4bf0d8ad-bdfa-45d8-830b-0a5a5136091f)